The Vinyasa: Is It Too Hard for Yogis?

 Eccentric push-up: Lower slowly, under control to the floor with knees lifted; then press back up from the knees, lift the knees, and start again.

-reduced range of motion push-up
+reduced range of motion push-up to build strength for the vinyasa

 Reduced range of motion push-up: Place blocks on the floor and lower and lift only within that range; remove blocks to increase the ROM and challenge.